marcomelilli/nestjs-email-authentication/README.md

 # Configuration File
 You can find a `config.ts` file in the root of the project.
-⚠️ Before run the server set your **db configuration** (according you are using docker or not) and your :email: [Nodemailer](https://github.com/nodemailer/nodemailer) options to be able to send emails for registration:
+Before run the server set your **db configuration** (according you are using docker or not) and your :email: [Nodemailer](https://github.com/nodemailer/nodemailer) options to be able to send emails for registration:
 ```
 # Docker Example #
 "db": {
     "user": "root",
     "pass": "example",
     "host": "mongo",
+    "port": "27017",
     "database": "testdb",
     "authSource": "admin"
 }